Biography | Dave Bussey, Broadcaster

 I was born in Drayton, Norfolk and had an unremarkable school experience.
-My only achievements were playing for the school football team and getting A+ in my music reports.
+My only achievements were playing for the school football team, soloist in the school choir and getting A+ in my music reports.
+At the tender age of fifteen I joined the Royal Navy at HMS Ganges, a shore establishment near Harwich where I learnt to march, iron, sew, attain a decent level of fitness and fire a rifle, all of which took 12 months of my life.

-At the tender age of fifteen I joined the Royal Navy and completed my service in 1979 having served on HMS Ark Royal (Aircraft carrier) and Polaris submarines.
-After leaving the service I spent a few months running mobile discos but my heart was set on a second career in radio.
+I completed my Royal Navy service in 1979 and after leaving I spent a few months running mobile discos but my heart was set on a second career in radio.

 Following a number of letters sent to radio stations all over the country begging to be a DJ, a telegram arrived from Radio Forth in Edinburgh inviting me to audition.
 My first show was “Edinburgh Rock”, a show that I was inadequately prepared for musically, but it was a start.
 From there I joined the new commercial station in Dundee “Radio Tay” and spent five years presenting a variety of shows and was very involved in raising money for the station appeal.
 (See below)